gcc-mirror/gcc/gcc/config/i386/predicates.md

   return parts.seg == SEG_DEFAULT;
 })

-;; Return nonzero if the rtx is known aligned.
+;; Return nonzero if the rtx is known to be at least 32 bits aligned.
 (define_predicate "aligned_operand"
   (match_operand 0 "general_operand")
 {